chianti-atomic/ChiantiPy/docs/source/quick_start.rst

 *  **spectrum** - the single processor implementation that can be used anywhere
 *  **mspectrum** - uses the Python multiprocessing class and cannot be used in a IPython qtconsole or notebook
 *  **ipymspectrum** [new in v0.6] - uses the IPython parallel class and can be used in a IPython qtconsole or notebook

+As of version 0.13.0, it is now possible to save the calculations with the **saveData** methods, demonstrated with the bunch class above

 The single processor spectrum class
 ===================================